jeannamatthews-classes/simple-autograding-kristirell/MARKDOWN.md

 <ins>Basically, markdown files allow you to format your text in useful ways, like with headers, quotes, blocks, colors, lists, and more.
 This is different from text files, which don't support special formats.</ins>

+## My repository ##
+The name of the repository I created from my dashboard is mynewrep.